Developer-Gautam/Developer-Gautam/README.md

 # An Artist turned into a Developer!!

 * I’m currently learning everything 🤣
-* 2023 Goals: Improve my web/applicatoin development skills 🥅
+* 2023 Goals: Improve my web/application development skills 🥅
-* Fun fact: I love be high🌿
+* Fun fact: I love to be high🌿